 Some final thoughts

 I appreciate you reading until the end of this article.
 Remember these content and design tips for when you’re putting together your next company newsletter template.
 Don’t include anything in this internal document that you, yourself, wouldn’t be interested in reading.
 Keep in mind as many employee engagement metrics as possible when putting together your newsletter.
-However, there’s always the option of email newsletters.
+However, there’s always the option of email newsletters in email marketing.
 There are a lot of newsletter examples from which to draw inspiration if you’re at the beginning of making a habit out of this in your company.

 I hope this new standard we suggested for the interactive digital company newsletters will help you increase engagement with your employees and then, with your customers.